spcy-ivy/ivys-peppers/README.md

 # credits
 # TODO
-- [x] add reflex state management
-- [x] add survivors store
+- [x] add cooldown before ending games to see who won
-- [x] create dedicated zircon commands to affect that
+- [x] add announcements at the end to announce who won
-- [ ] manipulate store before running gamemode
+- [ ] add different default map variants for each gamemode

 # Credits
 <div align="center">